 However:

-- If persistent vomiting continues beyond this window or recurs frequently consult your healthcare provider promptly;
+- If persistent vomiting continues or recurs frequently, contact your healthcare provider promptly;

 - Avoid exceeding maximum daily dosages listed on prescription labels; never self-adjust doses recklessly;

-- If oral administration fails repeatedly consider alternative routes under medical supervision;
+- If oral administration fails repeatedly, ask about other formulations or routes under medical supervision;

-- Pediatric patients require special care regarding timing and dosing—always seek professional advice first.
+- Pediatric patients require special care regarding timing and dosing—professional advice is the safest route.

 Zofran remains an effective tool against nausea when used correctly.

-Understanding how timing affects absorption post-vomiting helps ensure safety while maintaining symptom relief.
+Understanding how timing affects absorption after vomiting helps protect both safety and symptom control.

 Always prioritize communication with medical professionals before retaking doses following emesis.